Enhancing the NAO: Extending Capabilities of Legacy Robots for Long-Term Research: Materials and Methods

 \subsection{Pilot validation study}

 We conducted a within-subjects, counter-balanced pilot study with eight participants (four male presenting, four female presenting) to compare interactions with the NAO AI and the Enhanced NAO.
-Each 15-minute session included two conditions, with no compensation provided.
-In each condition, participants held a short conversation ($\geq 4$ \textit{turns}; turn defined as a user utterance followed by a robot response).
+The study focused on evaluating conversational capabilities, the only functionality directly replaced and improved by the Enhanced NAO, using equivalent audio inputs and outputs.
+Each 15-minute session included two conditions, presented in counterbalanced order, with no compensation provided.
+In each condition, participants held a short conversation ($\geq 4$ \textit{turns}; one turn defined as a user utterance followed by a robot response).
 As shown in Fig.~\ref{fig:user}, the NAO was placed on a table facing the seated participant, bringing it closer to eye level.
 To ensure consistency, the first turn was always a user greeting to the robot; subsequent turns were open-ended, with the option to prompt the robot for a joke, if needed.
-After both conversations, participants indicated which interaction they preferred (e.g., in terms of ease and naturalness of conversation).
+A comparison of example conversations from both conditions is shown in Fig.~\ref{fig:exampleconvo}.
+After both conversations, each participant was verbally asked which conversation they preferred (e.g., in terms of ease and naturalness of conversation).
+Their responses were manually recoded by a research assistant.
+All sessions were video-recorded, manually transcribed, segmented into speaker turns, and timestamped for conversational quality assessment.